sumergoconicio/library-manager-lite/README.md

 - 📝 Maintains an up-to-date, auditable catalog for downstream workflows
 - 🧩 Modular, standards-driven Python codebase (Hexagonal Architecture)
 - ⚡ Fast, idempotent, and CLI-first (no interactive prompts)
+- 📺 Downloads transcripts from YouTube videos and playlists

 ---